COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

 ## Week 11 - Evaluation

+**Things to Rememeber**

+Try and find developers to test my tool

+Need humna evaluation for everyone to be happy

 ## Week 12 - Evaluation

 ## Week 13 - Finalising your Project Report and Deliverables